pahuber/PHRINGE/docs/architecture.rst

 UI
 ~~
-The UI contains the `PHRINGE class, which serves as an interface to let the user configure the simulation and retrieve the results thereof.
+The UI contains the :ref:`PHRINGE <class.phringe>` class, which serves as an interface to let the user configure the simulation and retrieve the results thereof.

 Processing
 ~~~~~~~~~~
-The processing component contains the ``Director`` and ``DataGenerator`` classes.
+The processing component contains the :ref:`Director <class.director>` and :ref:`DataGenerator <class.data_generator>` classes.
 The ``Director`` class is responsible for coordinating the simulation, i.e. preparing all objects needed by the ``DataGenerator`` and then running the latter.
 This includes the following steps:

 * Calculate the simulation time steps.